 Effective subheadings create curiosity and surprise, and they show personality and emotion.

 Just as you do when you write a good blog headline, you want to write subheadings that show a benefit.
-Use subheadings that are helpful, entice readers to take notice, and be unique.
+Use subheadings that are helpful, entice readers to take notice, and are unique.
 They are descriptive of what your subject matter is.

 Don't forget to ensure proper spelling and know which words to capitalize.